2025-2026 Themed First Year Seminar & Learning Community Options

 MUSI 2740 Survey of Popular Music

-Educators of TomorrowThe Education Learning Community is designed for students in teacher certification majors.
+Educators of TomorrowThe Education Learning Community is designed for students in teacher certification majors as well as students who are interested in teacher certification majors.
 Members of this community will engage in organized activities to enhance and promote collaboration, advocacy, and diversity - all of the necessary building blocks to becoming a successful educator.Education, Teacher, EducatorLCEDUC 1010 Orientation to Teacher Education

 POLI 1090 American Government in a Multi Cultural World